Perturbation theory (quantum mechanics): Applying perturbation theory

 Perturbation theory is applicable if the problem at hand cannot be solved exactly, but can be formulated by adding a "small" term to the mathematical description of the exactly solvable problem.

 For example, by adding a perturbative electric potential to the quantum mechanical model of the hydrogen atom, tiny shifts in the spectral lines of hydrogen caused by the presence of an electric field (the Stark effect) can be calculated.
 This is only approximate because the sum of a Coulomb potential with a linear potential is unstable (has no true bound states) although the tunneling time (decay rate) is very long.
 This instability shows up as a broadening of the energy spectrum lines, which perturbation theory fails to reproduce entirely.

 The expressions produced by perturbation theory are not exact, but they can lead to accurate results as long as the expansion parameter, say α, is very small.
 Typically, the results are expressed in terms of finite power series in α that seem to converge to the exact values when summed to higher order.
 After a certain order n ~ 1/α however, the results become increasingly worse since the series are usually divergent (being asymptotic series).
 There exist ways to convert them into convergent series, which can be evaluated for large-expansion parameters, most efficiently by the variational method.
-Even convergent perturbations can converge to the wrong answer and divergent perturbations expansions can sometimes give good results at lower order.
+In practice, convergent perturbation expansions often converge slowly while divergent perturbation expansions sometimes give good results, c.f. the exact solution, at lower order.

 In the theory of quantum electrodynamics (QED), in which the electron–photon interaction is treated perturbatively, the calculation of the electron's magnetic moment has been found to agree with experiment to eleven decimal places.
 In QED and other quantum field theories, special calculation techniques known as Feynman diagrams are used to systematically sum the power series terms.